Chipsee/Documentation/docs/source/PCs/ARM/AM335X/Manuals/Software/Android.rst

     * Now you can use Linux commands like ``ls``, ``cd`` and so on.
 Press **Ctrl + C** to exit the shell and return to the Windows system.

 #) Use the ``adb`` command to install an Android App: for example SogouInput.apk.
-If there is a **SUCCESS** message, as shown in the figure below, then the app installation was successful.
+If there is a **SUCCESS** message, as shown on the figure below, then the app installation was successful.
     .. code:: powershell

         > adb install SogouInput.apk